 The Ideal Time Of The Year To Plant A Tree

-Growth continues when warmer temperatures and longer days return in the spring.
-However, roots are never truly dormant but are in a resting state called quiescence.
-Even when only a portion of the soil is warmed, roots in the warmed region will grow.
-This can occur even when air temperatures are well below freezing.
+Along with cold temperatures, the shorter day lengths also help to produce dormancy.
+Growth continues when temperatures get warmer and the days longer in the spring.
+However, the roots are never completely dormant but go into a resting state called quiescence.
+When the soil gradually warms up, the roots in the warmed area will begin to grow, even if the air temperature is below freezing.

 Planting trees while they are dormant reduces the transplanting shock trees sometimes experience if conditions are not ideal.
 In most places, with a four-season climate, early spring and late fall are usually the best times to plant a tree.

-You should dig a large hole roughly 2-3 times the size of the root ball.
-It should also be a jagged hole, not round, square, or better yet star-shaped.
-Also, the hole should not be too deep, the root flare of the tree should be exposed when the tree is planted.
+You should dig a large hole roughly 2 to 3 times the size of the root ball.
+It should also be a jagged hole, not round but square or better yet star-shaped.
+Also, the hole should not be too deep; the root flare of the tree should be exposed when the tree is planted.

-Having the proper drainage for a tree is important, If water drains (percolates) away from plant roots too quickly, the plants will parch even if they’re getting regular water.
-And if water doesn’t drain, many plants will drown and rot from the roots up.
+Having the proper drainage for a tree is important.
+If water drains (percolates) away from plant roots too quickly, the tree will be parched even if it is getting regular water.
+And if water doesn’t drain, many trees can drown and rot from the roots up.

-Start by digging a smaller hole than you will need for the tree, roughly 12 inches deep and 12 inches wide.
-After you have dug the hole fill the hole with water, and let it sit overnight.
-This saturates the soil and helps give a more accurate test reading.
-Then refill the hole with water the next day and measure the water level by laying a stick, pipe, or another straight edge across the top of the hole, then use a tape measure or yardstick to determine the water level.
-Continue to measure the water level every hour until the hole is empty, noting the number of inches the water level drops per hour.
+Start by digging a smaller hole than you will need for the tree, about 12 inches deep and 12 inches wide.
+After you have dug the hole, fill the hole with water and let it sit overnight to saturate the soil and give a more accurate test reading.
+The next day refill the hole with water and measure the water level by laying a straight edge across the top of the hole and then use a yardstick to determine the water level.
+Measure the water level every hour until the hole is empty and write down how many inches the water level drops per hour.